Tatis, Padres have to wait till next year as Dodgers sweep

 ARLINGTON, Texas (AP) — Fernando Tatis Jr. bent backward from his knees and stared skyward after his wild throw became San Diego’s playoff-high fifth error and gave the Los Angeles Dodgers the tying run.

-The 21-year-old budding superstar and the rest of the Padres will have to wait at least another year for the club’s first trip past the National League Division Series since 1998.
+The 21-year-old budding superstar and the rest of the Padres will have to wait at least another year for the club’s first trip past the NL Division Series since 1998.

-Tatis’ throwing error from his knees after a diving stop on an infield single by Corey Seager came early in a five-run third inning that propelled the Dodgers to a 12-3 victory Thursday night and a sweep of the neutral-site best-of-five NLDS.
+Tatis’ throwing error from his knees behind second base after a diving stop on an infield single by Corey Seager came early in a five-run third inning that propelled the Dodgers to a 12-3 victory Thursday night and a sweep of the neutral-site best-of-five NLDS.

+“We’re going to remember this all of next year,” the shortstop said after San Diego’s first division series appearance in 14 years.
+“We’re going to remember this feeling, what it’s about.
+Trust me.
+I don’t like it.”

-No matter how many pitchers the Padres threw at their NL West rivals — 11 in a postseason record for a nine-inning game — they never really were in the series except for one bases-loaded chance for Slam Diego at the end of Game 2.
+No matter how many pitchers the Padres threw at their NL West rivals — 11 in a postseason record for a game of any length — they never really were in the series except for one bases-loaded chance for Slam Diego at the end of Game 2.

 The Padres couldn’t add to their majors-leading seven grand slams from the regular season, although Jake Cronenworth’s walk and Trent Grisham’s infield single with the bases loaded gave the Padres a brief 2-1 lead in the second.